RWejlgaard/ghost/README.md

 # Ghost 👻

-A CLI tool inspired by Ghost in the Shell that uses AI to execute and chain commands on your behalf.
+A CLI tool that uses AI to execute and chain commands on your behalf.

 ## Setup